“Taking pictures is savoring life intensely, every hundredth of a second.”

-My love of black and white photography began in 1967 when I read The Eye of Eisenstaedt.
+My love of photography began when I read The Eye of Eisenstaedt.
 Shortly after that, my aunts Margaret, Julia, and Evelyn gave me a Kodak Instamatic camera for Christmas.
 When Bobby Kennedy came to Northwest Indiana in 1968, I took his picture with that camera, which I still have.

-To me, photography is about using light to preserve life’s most cherished moments and memories, and I rely upon the tonal range and texture of black and white film printed on traditional silver paper to do that.
+Photography is about using light to preserve and share life’s most cherished moments.
+To express my vision, I continue to rely on the tonal range of black and white film that I print on gelatin silver paper in my traditional wet darkroom.

-To take a one-minute walk through an exhibit of framed 8 x 10 prints of my Paris images, please click the image below.
+To take a one-minute walk through an exhibit of my Paris images, please click the arrow below.

 “Breathe Paris in.
 It nourishes the soul.” - Victor Hugo

 Thank you for visiting my website. À bientôt!

 “There’s nothing finer than putting a piece of paper in chemical and seeing an image come up.
 That’s magic.
 They used to burn people at the stake for that.” - Stanley Greene